ak15199/rop/README.md

 If you're not already familiar, go check out https://github.com/scanlime/fadecandy for more background on this project.

-The code has been run on OSX with Python 2.7 with just the standard modules.
-Hopefully it works on other platforms, but your mileage may vary.
+The code has been run on OSX with Python 2.7, and the only extra you'll need is numpy in support of the fastopc module.
+Typically you'd run something like

+    # pip install numpy

+ s the super user to get this installed.

 To get started, update dpyinfo.py to suit your configuration, start the OPC service and connect your array.
 Then run: